monasca/monasca-perf/kafka_python_client_perf/README.md

   * help: displays a help text about the options described above
   * The program assumes that kafka and zookeeper can be accessed on 127.0.0.1:9092 resp.
 127.0.0.1:2181.
 If this doesn't apply in your case, the program needs to be adopted.

+  _Note: In a docker-environment, the easiest way to achieve this to expose the default ports for both containers:
+  In the relevant docker-compose file (e.g. docker-compose.yml), add the following lines to kafka resp. zookeeper service:_

+    ports:
+      \- "host-port:container-port",
+    e.g. for zookeeper:
+        "2181:2181"

 # Program description

 Basically, the program executes the following steps for the clients specified: